pipkav/pipkav.github.io/testimonials.md

 light in her teaching style.
 So we didn't consider it to be a tough class, but I got my C1 level, in a real playful way! - **Marjan**

+> Pip was very hands-on with clear explanations.
+Pip showed great patience and made me feel at ease.
+With good tips and advice I was really able to make a step forward.
+Her method is really good, she is calm, pleasant to listen to, patient, good to look at what the group needed, hands-on and above all came across as genuine!
+I enjoyed this business English course. -- **Hans**